JKelliher/Campr_Repository/TESTING.md

-## Use Case3: Validate addCampsite works as expected
+## Use Case 3: Validate addCampsite works as expected
 Verify that the the addCampsite function works as expected \
 **Description** \
     Test the addCampsite function to ensure it adds a new campsite into the database correctly.
 This will verify that the ValueErrors present in the function check to ensure user input correct format \